Kidnapping of Jaycee Dugard: Reappearance

 On August 24, 2009, Garrido visited the San Francisco office of the Federal Bureau of Investigation (FBI) and left a four-page essay containing his ideas about religion and sexuality, suggesting that he had discovered a solution to problem behaviors like his past crimes.
 The essay described how he had cured his deviant behavior and how that information could be used to assist in curing other sexual predators by "controlling human impulses that drive humans to commit dysfunctional acts".

-On the same day, Garrido traveled to the University of California, Berkeley (UC Berkeley) with Dugard's two daughters and visited its campus police office, seeking permission to hold a special event as a part of his "God's Desire" program.
-He spoke with special-events manager Lisa Campbell; she perceived his behavior as "erratic" and felt that the girls were "sullen and submissive."
+On the same day, Garrido traveled to the University of California, Berkeley (UC Berkeley), with Dugard's two daughters and visited its campus police office, seeking permission to hold a special event as a part of his "God's Desire" program.
+He spoke with special-events manager Lisa Campbell who perceived his behavior as "erratic" and felt that the girls were "sullen and submissive."
 She asked Garrido to make an appointment for the next day, which he did, leaving his name in the process.
 Officer Ally Jacobs ran a background check and discovered that Garrido was a registered sex offender on federal parole for kidnapping and rape.
 Garrido and the girls returned for their appointment at 2 p.m. the following day, and Jacobs attended the meeting.
 The girls appeared to Jacobs to be pale as if they had not been exposed to sunlight, and she felt that their behavior was unusual.
 Garrido's several parole violations were a basis for an arrest, so Jacobs phoned the parole office to relay her concerns, leaving a report on voicemail.

-After hearing Jacobs' recorded message, two parole agents drove to the Garridos' house later that day.
+After hearing Jacobs's recorded message, two parole agents drove to the Garridos' house later that day.
 Upon arrival, they handcuffed Garrido and searched the house, finding only his wife Nancy, and his elderly mother at home.
 The parole agents then drove him to the parole office.
 En route, Garrido said that the girls who had accompanied him to UC Berkeley "were the daughters of a relative" and that he had had permission from their parents to take them there.
-Although the parole office had previously barred Garrido from associating with minors, and although Berkeley was 40 mi from the Garridos' Contra Costa residence over the 25 mi limit he was allowed to travel from his home without his parole agent's permissionnothing was done about these violations.
+Although the parole office had previously barred Garrido from associating with minors, and Berkeley was 40 mi from the Garridos' Contra Costa residence (15 miles or 24 kilometers over the 25 mi limit he was allowed to travel from his home without his parole agent's permission), nothing was done about these violations.
 After reviewing his file with a supervisor, they drove Garrido home and ordered him to report to the office again the next day to discuss his visit to UC Berkeley and to follow up on the office's concerns about the two girls.

 Garrido arrived at the parole office in Concord, California, on August 26 with Nancy, the two girls, and Dugard, who was introduced as "Allissa".
 The parole officer decided to separate Garrido from the women and girls to obtain their identification.